capnproto/capnproto/doc/encoding.md

 * (4 bytes) The number of segments, minus one (since there is always at least one segment).
 * (N * 4 bytes) The size of each segment, in words.
-* (0 or 4 bytes) Padding up to a multiple of words.
+* (0 or 4 bytes) Padding up to the next word boundary.
 * The content of each segment, in order.

 ## Packing